mindspore-lab/mindone/examples/opensora_hpcai/README.md

 We evaluate the inference performance of text-to-video generation by measuring the average sampling time per step and the total sampling time of a video.

-Experiments are tested on ascend 910* with mindspore 2.3.1 graph mode.
+All experiments are tested on ascend 910* with mindspore 2.3.1 graph mode.

 | model name      |  cards | batch size | resolution |  jit_level | precision |  scheduler   | step      | graph compile | s/step     | s/video | recipe |